Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 Finalization on Filecoin and finalization on Substrate.

-**Finalization of Substrate on Filecoin with [BEEFY protocol](https://github.com/paritytech/grandpa-bridge-gadget)** - implementation of effective finalisation of Substrate blocks on Filecoin network.
+**Finalization of Substrate on Filecoin with [BEEFY protocol](https://github.com/paritytech/grandpa-bridge-gadget)** - implementation of effective finalization of Substrate blocks on Filecoin network.
 The protocol was developed for Ethereum VM, but it can be adopted for FVM.
 In the meantime, when programmable FVM is missing, it can be substituted with a predefined builtin actor in FVM fork.
 Later, with FVM full release code of programmable actor will be compiled in FVM WASM.

 **Finalization of Filecoin blocks on Substrate pallet** - Filecoin block validation - checks of miner pubkeys, power, election ticket and drand.
 Validation requires lookback state since miner can change public key or power, so state changes are needed.
-We can effectevly compute change diffs and build Merkle proofs with this changes.
+We can effectively compute change diffs and build Merkle proofs with this changes.

 * Definition of done: Filecoin blocks are finalized on Substrate and Substrate blocks are finalized on Filecoin chain in local network.
 * Team: full team involved.